nunopmferreira/multiarcade/README.md

 > I also don’t use filters besides a global one for each display.
 >
 > So for example for MameCategories, a Level 2 menu:
-> - In attract.cfg you'll have:
+> - In attract.cfg you'd have:
 >   ```
 >       display	MameCategories
 >	        layout               nevato_full